Easy Parsnip Purée – Creamy + Rich

 Please enable JavaScript in your browser to complete this form.

 While we love mashed potatoes, sometimes we want to elevate our side dish with something that has a more pronounced flavor.
 That’s when we reach for parsnip purée.
 Not only is it easier to make, but parsnips are also naturally sweeter than potatoes, so you need fewer ingredients to make them taste delicious and silky smooth!
-This recipe is also naturally gluten-free, making it a winner for large dinner parties!
+Another fun idea is our Prosecco Risotto.

 Ingredients for Parsnip Purée